GKM theory and Hamiltonian non-K\"ahler actions in dimension $6$: Tolman, Woodward, and Eschenburg

+\begin{rem} Theorem \ref{thm:TWE} is a statement about the diffeomorphism type of Tolman's and Woodward's example, not the equivariant diffeomorphism type.
+If one is interested in equivariant diffeomorphism one first needs to observe that when one speaks about these examples, one in fact means a whole variety of Hamiltonian $T^2$-manifolds: As Tolman's construction depends on the choice of a gluing map, it is a priori not uniquely defined up to equivariant symplectomorphism, as observed in \cite[Remark 2.7]{1912.02785v2}.
+Moreover, Woodward considers in his recap of Tolman's example \cite[Section 2]{Woodward} a variant of her construction, in which he glues different manifolds.
+While the x-ray of these examples coincide with that of Tolman's example, so that Theorem 4.6 is applicable to all of them, it is not known if they are equivariantly diffeomorphic.

+To show the $T^2$-equivariance of the examples one unfortunately cannot apply the existing theory on complexity one spaces, see e.g. \cite{MR2128388} as these $T^2$-manifolds are not tall.
+A possibility how one might prove $S^1$-equivariant diffeomorphism of these examples, with respect to some subcircle $S^1\subset T^2$, is outlined in \cite[Remark 2.7]{1912.02785v2}.
+Instead of restricting the action one can also try to extend it: both the action on Woodward's example and on the Eschenburg flag admit an extension to a multiplicity-free $\U(2)$-action, so that one might apply Knop's solution of Delzant's conjecture on multiplicity-free actions \cite{MR2748401}.
+Note that it is not known if Tolman's original example(s) and Woodward's variant admit an extension to $\U(2)$.
+This approach is the topic of an ongoing master thesis of Nikolas Wardenski. \end{rem}

+It is known that the Eschenburg flag admits a K\"ahler structure; this is implicit in work of Eschenburg \cite[Theorem 2]{Eschenburg2} and Escher--Ziller \cite{EscherZiller}, and explicit in \cite[Section 4]{1812.09689v1}.
+This K\"ahler structure can not be $T^2$-invariant by the work of Tolman \cite{Tolman}, which applies equally to the Eschenburg flag as the arguments operate on the level of the x-ray.
+We will now investigate the occurring forms more closely and show that not only does there exist some K\"ahler structure, but actually the $T^2$-invariant symplectic form which we constructed on the Eschenburg flag in \cite{1812.09689v1} is a K\"ahler form itself (with the property that a compatible complex structure can not be $T^2$-invariant).

-\begin{rem} We note that we can choose the $T^2$-invariant symplectic form $\omega_H$ and the Kähler form $\omega_K$ on $\SU(3)//T$ to represent the same deRham class.
-To see this we briefly remind the reader how the two forms are defined (see \cite[p.\ 77f]{Voisin} and \cite[Section 3.1]{1812.09689v1}): is the projectivization $\mathbb P(E)$ of the rank 2 complex vector bundle cf.\ \cite[Proposition 4.3]{1812.09689v1}.
+In order to see this we remind the reader of how the $T^2$-invariant symplectic form $\omega_H$ and a Kähler form $\omega_K$ on $\SU(3)//T$ can be defined (see \cite[p.\ 77f]{Voisin} and \cite[Section 3.1]{1812.09689v1}) and then show that the two are symplectomorphic: is the projectivization $\mathbb P(E)$ of the rank 2 complex vector bundle cf.\ \cite[Proposition 4.3]{1812.09689v1}.
 Every (topological) vector bundle over $\CC P^2$ admits a holomorphic structure \cite[p.\ 63]{MR2815674} and therefore $\mathbb P(E)$ is a complex manifold such that $\pi\colon \mathbb P(E) \to \CC P^2$ is a holomorphic map.
 Observe that we have a canonical isomorphism of fibers ${\mathbb P}(E_p)\cong \U(2)/T^2$ up to elements of $\U(2)$.